 Text Citations are important to avoid issues of plagiarism.
 When documenting source materials, the author/s and date/s of the sources should be cited within the body of the paper.
 The main principle here is that, all ideas and words of others should be properly and formally acknowledged.

 The Reference Section lists all the sources you've previously cited in the body of your research paper.
 It states the author/s of the source, the material's year of publication, the name or title of the source material, as well as its electronic retrieval information, if these were gathered from the Internet.

 The Appendix is where unpublished tests or other descriptions of complex equipment or stimulus materials are presented.

 Footnotes are occasionally used to back up substantial information in your text.
 They can be found centered on the first line below the Running Head, numbered as they are identified in the text.

 Tables and Figures

 Figures on the other hand come in different forms.
-It could be with the use of graphs, images and other illustrations other than tables.
+These could be graphs, images or illustrations other than tables.
 Figures are commonly used to show a particular trend, or to compare results of experiments with respect to constant and changing variables.

 Understandably, it can be overwhelming to compile a paper that conforms to all these rules!
 But remember that when in doubt you can always consult your supervisor, who will have more insight about the writing conventions in your field.
 It’s helpful to break down the paper into smaller sections and tackle each section in turn.
 Reading published papers that are similar to yours will likewise give you some insight into the correct layout.

 This means you're free to copy, share and adapt any parts (or all) of the text in the article, as long as you give appropriate credit and provide a link/reference to this page.